 In the private group, top Business Developers currently working in industry are committed to providing a high level of service within this intimate community.

 This means you’ll enjoy a high ratio of mentors to members.

-You’ll appreciate how the BDF is designed to provide personalized guidance and swift feedback.
+You’ll appreciate how the Business Development Training Track is designed to provide personalized guidance and swift feedback.

 Imagine Walking Into Your First Business Development Interview, But You Don’t Know…